viniciusviana73/users-crud-express/README.md

     "nodemon": "^2.0.20"
     }

-So, now you got all the dependencies.
+4. So, now you got all the dependencies.
 All you gotta do now is to create the 'config.env' file (on root directory).
 This config file is going to contain PORT and MONGO_URI variables.

 You can set this config.env like this:

     PORT=3000
-    MONGO_URI={Link Of Your Mongo, whatever if its Atlas or Localhost URI}
+    MONGO_URI={Link Of Your Mongo, whatever if its Atlas (Cloud) or Localhost URI}

-Now, you are ready to run the project.
-Just go back to terminal and run the following command:
+5. Now, you are ready to run the project.
+Just go back to terminal and run this following command:

-    npm start
+    **npm start**

 Then you will see nodemon starting the server, and then 'Server is running on http://localhost:3000' (Or whatever PORT you choose on 'config.env').